Voice of Cards: The Beasts of Burden: Synopsis

 At Pulche's request, Al'e aids him in studying the cause behind monsters.
 Finding a settlement using the Fire Primal's energy despite it slowly killing them, Al'e captures the Fire Primal and decides to seek the legendary Newterra, a land abundant in resources that could help the people of the lands.
-During their journey they discover further cases of the emnity between humans and monsters causing sadness.
+During their journey they discover further cases of the enmity between humans and monsters causing tragedy.
 Scaling the ice wall enclosing Newterra, capturing the Ice Primal in the process, Al'e's party finds Newterra is inhabited by monsters, including the one that destroyed Al'e's village.
 While they destroy the large monster's village, they discover monsters are as sentient as humans and harbor equal hatred.
 The group find the path to a large modern underground city under the monster village, a remnant of the "old world".
 There, fighting monsters wearing modern clothes, they discover Pulche's mother Mizar is still alive, losing the captured Primals to her.

-Confronted, Mizar reveals that monsters were originally humans who willingly and permanently mutated themselves to fend off biological weapons that ran amok in the wake of a war; humans rejected them, spawning the millennium of hatred and the fall of the old world.
+Confronted, Mizar reveals that monsters were originally humans who willingly and permanently mutated themselves to fend off biological weapons that ran amok in the wake of a war; humans rejected them, spawning the millennium of conflict and the fall of the old world.
 Mizar and her husband were captured by the monsters to study the mutagen, and Mizar killed her husband when he attempted to abandon the project.
 She now intends to use the mutagen to change all humans into monsters, and used the young L'gol as a test subject.
 The party defeat the Primals, fatally wounding Mizar in the process, then are cornered by the pursuing forces of Steelborough.
 L'gol, transforming into a monster, saves the others and defeats the Steelborough forces.
 Reuniting with the transformed L'gol, Al'e sets off with Pulche and Tralis to bring night back to the world and see the stars.
 The narration claims that while the hatred between humans and monsters remains, Al'e's story offers hope for an eventual peace.